 Non-controlling interests represent the proportion of the result and net assets which is not attributable to the Group.
 Non-controlling interests are disclosed separately in the consolidated balance sheet.
 They are disclosed in the consolidated balance sheet as part of shareholders' equity, but separate to the equity capital attributable to the shareholders of United Internet AG.
 Up to December 31, 2009, the acquisition of shares without a controlling influence was accounted for using the so-called "parent entity extension method".
 The difference between purchase price and book value of the proportion of net assets acquired is carried as goodwill.
 As of January 1, 2010, for purchases of shares without a controlling influence (minority shareholding) or disposals of shares with a controlling influence but without loss of the controlling influence, the carrying values of shares with or without a controlling influence are adjusted to reflect the change in the respective shareholding.
-The amount by which compensation paid or received for the change in shareholding exceeds the carrying value of the respective share without a controlling influence is recognized directly in equity attributable to the shareholding with a controlling influence.
+The amount by which compensation paid or received for the change in shareholding exceeds the carrying value of the respective share without a controlling influence.